huggingface/blog/diffusers-turns-1.md

 ## Looking forward

-As we celebrate our first anniversary, we're grateful for our community and open-source contributors who have helped us come so far in such a short time.
+As we celebrate our first anniversary, we're grateful to our community and open-source contributors who have helped us come so far in such a short time.
+We're happy to share that we'll be presenting a demo 🤗 Diffusers at ICCV 2023 this fall, and if you're attending, come see us!
 We'll continue to develop and improve our library, making it easier for everyone to use.
 We're also excited to see what the community will create next with our tools and resources.
 Thank you for being a part of our journey so far, and we look forward to continuing to democratize good machine learning together! 🥳

-- ❤️ Diffusers team
+❤️ Diffusers team

+---

+**Acknowledgements**: Thank you to Pedro Cuenca, Omar Sanseviero, Patrick von Platen, Giada Pistilli for their reviews, and Chunte Lee for designing the thumbnail.